Spokane Succession Planning for Business Owners

 4. Strategize the best options for equitably and efficiently transitioning land, operations, and investments to the next generation.

-Steps 6 and 7 address many of the emotional and sometimes difficult matters around family business.
-There aren’t legal requirements in this phase, so these issues are often procrastinated until they fade in importance.
-But, unaddressed these matters may spell doom for a family operation.
+Steps 6 and 7 address many of the emotional and sometimes difficult matters around family businesses.
+There are no legal requirements in this phase, so these issues are often ignored.
+Procrastination pushes these tough issues aside until they fade in importance.
+But, left unaddressed, these matters may spell doom for a family operation.

 6. Review and recommend written policy statements, including family employment policy, ownership restrictions, family governance, etc.